 Helical gears are most commonly used in conjunction with one another.
 However, regular helical gears may also be used together with worm gears.
 This is possible because the teeth of worm gears are arranged around a screw-like, cylindrical gear.
 To begin working, the teeth of the helical gear mesh with the teeth of the worm gear, so that their axes become perpendicular to one another.
 Once interlocked, the gears may begin to gradually rotate, spreading contact from one end of a tooth to another.
 Most often, the worm gear drives the gear function, as it provides the process with a high level of speed reduction.

-Similar to helical gears are double helical gears, which use two sets of teeth set in a “V” shape, in order to best the issue of axial thrust and eliminate the need for thrust bearings.
-They do so by cancelling out the net axial thrust of each individual gear thrust.
+Similar to helical gears are double helical gears, which use two sets of teeth set in a “V” shape, to best the issue of axial thrust and eliminate the need for thrust bearings.
+They do so by canceling out the net axial thrust of each individual gear thrust.
 They are sometimes referred to as herringbone gears, but this is a misnomer because, while quite similar, double helical gears have a groove in the middle where herringbone gears do not.
-While quite useful, double helical gears are not necessarily more popular, because their manufacturing process is longer and more involved.
+While quite useful, double helical gears are not as popular because their manufacturing process is longer and more involved.